Bennyjoez/bennyjoez/README.md

 I also mostly love the implemenetation phase where I put what I have learnt into building projects big and small.
 You can checkout my twitter account at [Twitter](https://twitter.com/bennyjoezz).

+I have an up to date profile on [linkedIn](https://www.linkedin.com/in/benson-njuguna-008146242/)

 Projects I have handled include:
 ## [Login Form](bennyjoez.github.io/odin-form) ❤️
  This is a mockup of a login form.
 The user enters feeds data and its verified on various basis.The user is notified of the required fields when they try to submit data without the required information being filled to a certain specifications such as length of text, phone numbers and passwords, format of the email and passwords; password and confirmation password match.